Mercury-Language/mercury/Documentation/README.macOS.md

 The `asm_fast*` and `reg*` grades are only available on 64-bit Intel systems and only when using GCC version 4.3 or later as the C compiler.

-If `clang` is being used as the C compiler then the only low-level C grades available are the `none*` grades.
+If `clang` is being used as the C compiler, then the only low-level C grades available are the `none*` grades.
 The high-level C, Java and C# grades all work.
 The C# grades require the Mono .NET implementation.
 (See [README.CSharp.md](README.CSharp.md) for further details.)